-The following 2015 data reflects information submitted by CHP field commands and other California law enforcement agencies pursuant to Section 14602.1 of the California Vehicle Code.
+The following 2020 data reflects information submitted by CHP field commands and other California law enforcement agencies pursuant to Section 14602.1 of the California Vehicle Code.
 Federal agencies are not subject to the reporting requirements; thus, the data does not encompass pursuits by federal agencies.
-The report has been compiled utilizing 2015 data in the Pursuit Reporting System as of March 3, 2016.
+The report has been compiled utilizing 2020 data entered into the Department's Pursuit Reporting System as of May 7, 2021.

-A total of 8,292 police pursuits were reported to the CHP during 2015.
-Of these, a total of 2,243 (27.1 percent) pursuits resulted in a collision.
-Of the reported pursuit collisions, 1,449 (64.6 percent) were noninjury property damage only collisions, 773 (34.5 percent) were injury collisions, and 21 (.9 percent) were fatal collisions.
-In the 21 fatal collisions, 26 people died.
-Eighteen fatalities (69.2 percent) were the drivers of the pursued vehicle, seven (26.9 percent) were passengers in the pursued vehicle, and one (3.8 percent) was an uninvolved third party.
-There were no law enforcement officer fatalities.
-In the 773 injury collisions, 1,226 people were injured; 597 (48.7 percent) were the drivers of the pursued vehicle, 283 (23.1 percent) were passengers in the pursued vehicle, 291 (23.7 percent) were uninvolved third parties, and 55 (4.5 percent) were law enforcement officers.

-The CHP was involved in 2,481 vehicle pursuits in 2015 (including multiagency pursuits).
-A total of 599 (24.1 percent) of CHP pursuits resulted in a collision.
-Of the reported collisions, 383 (63.9 percent) were noninjury property damage only collisions, 209 (34.9 percent) were injury collisions, and seven (1.2 percent) were fatal collisions.
-In the seven fatal collisions, nine people died.
-Six fatalities (66.7 percent) were the drivers of the pursued vehicle and three (33.3 percent) were passengers in the pursued vehicle.
-There were no uninvolved third party or CHP officer pursuit related fatalities in 2015.
-In the 209 injury collisions, 297 people were injured.
-One hundred sixty-six (55.9 percent) were the drivers of the pursued vehicle, 56 (18.9 percent) were passengers in the pursued vehicle, 58 (19.5 percent) were uninvolved third parties, and 17 (5.7 percent) were law enforcement officers.
+A total of 11,650 police pursuits were reported to the CHP during 2020.
+Of these, a total of 2,478 (21.2 percent) pursuits resulted in a crash.
+Of the reported crashes:

+- 1,555 (62.8 percent) were noninjury property-damage only crashes.876 (35.3 percent) were injury crashes. - 47 (1.9 percent) were fatal crashes, which resulted in 61 deaths.

+Of the 61 deaths:

+- 32 (52.4 percent) were the drivers of the pursued vehicle. - 17 (27.9 percent) were passengers in the pursued vehicle. - 12 (19.7 percent) were an uninvolved third party.

+• There were no law enforcement officer fatalities.

+Of the 876 injury crashes, 1, 368 people were injured.
+Of the injured parties:

+- 668 (48.8 percent) were the drivers of the pursued vehicle. - 258 (18.9 percent) were passengers in the pursued vehicle. - 353 (25.8 percent) were uninvolved third parties. - 89 (6.5 percent) were law enforcement officers.

+The CHP was involved in 4,140 vehicle pursuits in 2020 (including multiagency pursuits).
+A total of 751 (18.2 percent) of CHP pursuits resulted in a crash.
+Of the reported crashes:

+- 481 (64.0 percent) were noninjury property-damage only crashes. - 255 (34.0 percent) were injury crashes. - 15 (2.0 percent) were fatal crashes, which resulted in 17 deaths.

+Of the 17 deaths:

+- 12 (70.6 percent) were the drivers of the pursued vehicle. - 5 (29.4 percent) were passengers in the pursued vehicle. - There were no deaths to uninvolved third parties. - There were no CHP officer fatalities.

+Of the 255 injury crashes, 380 people were injured.
+Of the injured parties:

+- 202 (53.1 percent) were the drivers of the pursued vehicle. - 65 (17.1 percent) were passengers in the pursued vehicle. - 98 (25.8 percent) were uninvolved third parties. - 15 (4.0 percent) were law enforcement officers.

 Statewide, the majority of initiating violations prior to a pursuit involved speeding, stolen vehicles, registration/license plate violations, and failure to obey traffic control devices at an intersection.
-Although many pursuits are initiated upon traffic stops for infractions, many suspects captured are charged with serious felony and misdemeanor crimes.
-In addition to evading arrest, the top four crimes reported as the most serious crime charged upon apprehension are: vehicle theft, driving under the influence, suspended/unlicensed driver, and assault with a deadly weapon.
-One of these four crimes was reported to be the most serious crime charged in approximately 45.1 percent of all pursuit related apprehensions in 2015.

-The majority of pursuits terminate quickly, with the largest number of pursuits terminating within the first minute and one mile of the pursuit.
-Approximately 40.4 percent of all pursuits reported in 2015 came to conclusion within one mile of the origination point.
-The most common reason for the termination of a pursuit is the suspect voluntarily stopping, which occurred in 22.3 percent of pursuits.
+Although many pursuits were initiated during traffic stops for infractions, many of the suspects captured were charged with serious felony and misdemeanor crimes.
+In addition to evading arrest, the top six crimes reported as the most serious crimes charged upon apprehension were: vehicle theft, driving under the influence, suspended/unlicensed driver, resisting arrest, assault with a deadly weapon, and felon in possession of a firearm.
+In approximately 43.8 percent of all pursuit related apprehensions in 2020, the most serious charge came from this group of six crimes.
+The majority of pursuits terminated quickly, with 73.9 percent terminating within the first five minutes and first five miles of initiation.
+The most common reason for the termination of a pursuit was the pursuit being aborted by law enforcement due to public safety, which occurred in 28.0 percent of all pursuits.